AustinMoninger/mac-dev-setup/README.md

 Look through `Features` and pick things that make sense.
 Get a Powerpack license.

+Use [this AppleScript](https://github.com/stuartcryan/custom-iterm-applescripts-for-alfred/blob/master/custom_iterm_script_iterm_3.1.1.applescript) to open commands on iTerm with Alfred.

 Workflows to download:

   * `Open with Visual Studio Code`